oubino/z_disk/README.md

 Make sure you have activated the correct environment before running scripts

-1. Pointcloud to image

-    Convert each .txt/.csv file to an image
+1. Convert each .txt/.csv file to an image

     ```shell
     python scripts/pointcloud_to_image.py [ARGS]